 - Not everything is constant along the AS function: wages, for instance, may change.
-That change is endogenous in the sense that it is generated by the production sector itself. - Not everything is constant along the AD function: the i and e, for instance, may change (the change of i is the result of a built-in feature of the model: the automatic response of the CB to rising inflation). - Since it is not obvious what may change or not along these functions, it is convenient to list factors that shift them.
+That change is endogenous in the sense that it is generated by the production sector itself. - Not everything is constant along the AD function: the i and e, for instance, may change (the change of i is the result of a built-in feature of the model: the automatic response of the CB to rising inflation). - Since it may not be obvious what can change or not along these functions, it is convenient to list factors that naturally shift them.